wp-plugins/fancybox-for-wordpress/readme.txt

 == Changelog ==

 This changelog is for the WordPress plugin.
 For the Fancybox main changelog go to its [home page](http://fancybox.net/changelog/).

+= 2.7.5 =
+* Fixed: Callback arguments are no longer added as "null" when they are not set in options page.

 = 2.7.4 =
 * Fixed: Little error tagging 2.7.3, a file didn't upload and broke options page.